MicrosoftDocs/ATADocs/ATPDocs/security-assessment-remove-suspicious-access-rights.md

 # Security assessment: Remove access rights on suspicious accounts with the Admin SDHolder permission

+This article describes the **Remove access rights on suspicious accounts with the Admin SDHolder permission** security assessment, which highlights risky access rights on suspicious accounts.

 ## Why might the Admin SDHolder permission be risky?

 Having non-sensitive accounts with **Admin SDHolder** (security descriptor holder) permissions can have significant security implications, including: